-identification and assessment of unknown substances or explosives at an incident location; (4) work to control, abate, contain, remove, decontaminate, neutralize, and remediate releases of oil, explosives, and hazardous and other substances at an incident location; (5) establishment of substances at an incident location; (5) establishment of effective and appropriate security and safety measures including but not limited to installation of fencing and posting of signs; (6) maintenance and use of an effective incident command system; (7) packaging of substances, and the transport and potential disposal of substances at the sole discretion of the U. T. System and Institutional representatives; (8) collection of samples, maintenance of chain of custody and categorization and analysis of substances in the field or sending samples to an accredited laboratory; (9) confined space rescue; (10) recovery and cleanup of site; (11) technical assistance or expert witness services; (12) emergency response industrial hygiene air monitoring and/or remote and personal air monitoring;
+identification and assessment of unknown substances or explosives at an incident location; (4) work to control, abate, contain, remove, decontaminate, neutralize, and remediate releases of oil, explosives, and hazardous and other substances at an incident location; (5) establishment of effective and appropriate security and safety measures including but not limited to installation of fencing and posting of signs; (6) maintenance and use of an effective incident command system; (7) packaging of substances, and the discretion of the U. T. System and Institutional representatives; (8) collection of samples, maintenance of chain of custody and categorization and analysis of substances in the field or sending samples to an accredited laboratory; (9) confined space rescue; (10) recovery and cleanup of site; (11) technical assistance or expert witness services; (12) emergency response industrial hygiene air monitoring and/or remote and personal air monitoring;